 (1) The self-governing academic and other bodies of the USB are the bodies listed in Section 7 of the Act.

-(2) An Internal Evaluation Board is established pursuant to Section 7 (1) d) of the Act.
-The competence of the USB Scientific Board referred to in Section 12 (1) b) and c) of the Act is hereby assigned to the USB Internal Evaluation Board.
-The USB Internal Evaluation Board also carries out the activities pursuant to Section 12a (4) a) to d) of the Act and expresses its views on programmes of studies implemented by the USB, which are submitted for assessment by the USB Rector.
+(2) The Internal Evaluation Board is established pursuant to Section 7 (1) d) of the Act.
+The competence of the Scientific Board of the USB referred to in Section 12 (1) b) and c) of the Act is hereby assigned to the Internal Evaluation Board of the USB.
+The Internal Evaluation Board of the USB also carries out the activities pursuant to Section 12a (4) a) to d) of the Act and expresses its views on programmes of studies implemented by the USB, which are submitted for assessment by the Rector of the USB.

-(1) USB is divided into constituent parts which comprise of Faculties, other institutions for educational and creative activities or for providing information services and special purpose facilities for cultural and sporting activities, for accommodation and catering especially for USB employees or for USB operation.
+(1) The USB is divided into constituent parts which comprise of faculties, other institutions for educational and creative activities or for providing information services and special purpose facilities for cultural and sporting activities, for accommodation and catering especially for students and USB employees or for ensuring the operation of the USB.